 Premier Miton’s structure, business and supply chains

 Premier Miton’s business is UK asset management with a focus on delivering good investment outcomes for investors through relevant products and active management across its range of investment strategies, which include multi-asset, equity, fixed income and absolute return funds.
-As at the date of this statement, Premier Miton employs approximately 150 people in the UK.
-Premier Miton’s supply chain includes administrative support and services from large global institutional banks and commercial entities.
+As at the date of this statement, Premier Miton only has employees in the UK although our supply chain includes administrative support and services from large global institutional banks and commercial entities.
 As a firm with relatively simple supply chains Premier Miton believes that there is limited risk of slavery or human trafficking taking place.
 Notwithstanding this, Premier Miton is committed to developing initiatives to prevent slavery or human trafficking in its supply chains.

 Policies in relation to slavery and human trafficking

 Premier Miton has robust policies in place to ensure it complies with the Financial Conduct Authority rules on a variety of issues relating to financial crime, corruption, bribery, money laundering and whistleblowing.
 In addition, Premier Miton’s responsible investing policy guides the consideration of ESG factors (including compliance by UK companies with the Act) in its investment processes.

 We have included steps in our due diligence to support supplier selection, such as procuring FSC certified paper stationery products where possible.
 FSC certification includes core labour requirements in its certification system for companies.

 Due diligence process in relation to slavery and human trafficking

 Material suppliers are subject to an appropriate level of due diligence on their appointment and on an ongoing basis and are required to certify that they are in compliance with the Act.

 Assessment and management of slavery and human trafficking risks